Family of Man Who Died in Sacramento Police Wagon Speaks Out

 Mays says someone needs to offer his family an explanation - soon.

-"His three kids have to grow up without a father now due to whatever happened when he was in police custody...that they won't give us the information to.
-So all we're looking for is closure....what happened," Mays said.
+"His three kids have to grow up without a father now due to whatever happened when he was in police custody, that they won't give us the information to.
+So all we're looking for is closure, what happened," Mays said.

 Though relatives deny any alcohol issue that may have helped place Smith in the detoxification center, through a search of public records FOX40 found a no-contest plea to DUI without a license on his record.